ralopez/Cleaning-Data-Course-Project/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-This data set was elaborated by Rafael López for the Getting and Cleaning Data Course Project May 24, 2015
+This data set was elaborated by Rafael López for the Getting and Cleaning Data Course Project.
+May 24, 2015